Pjarbit/home-assistant-combined-notifications-card-new/README.md

+Here is the README content in a format you can easily copy and paste:

 # Combined Notifications Card

 A custom Lovelace card for Home Assistant that works with the [Combined Notifications Integration](https://github.com/Pjarbit/home-assistant-combined-notifications) to display grouped entity notifications with dynamic styling.